-As stated above, it is anticipated that the senior population may put more market pressure on smaller apartment units, particularly efficiencies and one bedroom units, as they attempt to downsize from their larger homes and move from homeownership to being a renter.
+While single family detached is often considered ideal in terms of raising a family, the growing senior and disabled population, of which some lost their units when public housing lost their units, require a smaller low-maintenance housing type.
+In the coming years, it is anticipated that the senior population may put more market pressure on smaller apartment units, particularly efficiencies and one-bedroom units, as they attempt to downsize or be rehoused after Hurricane Ida.
 The units by tenure data above, reports that 80% of owner households reside in homes with three or more bedrooms.
-By comparison, only 42% of renter households reside in units with three or more bedrooms.
+By comparison, only 36% of renter households reside in units with three or more bedrooms.
 While many renter households contain single or couple households with no children, a number of larger renter households are overcrowded in smaller rental units, less than three bedrooms.
 With rents continuing to rise in Terrebonne, low to moderate renters are seeking affordable homeownership opportunities.
 Unfortunately, the high cost of new construction or the rehabilitation of older properties places homeownership particularly in the form of the traditional single-family home out of reach for many families, even with significant subsidies.
 For this income group, the rental market still provides the only practical option for quality affordable housing in the near term.
-Considering all these factors, there is a need for apartment developments with 1 bedroom units for seniors, rental housing with at least 3 bedrooms for families and affordable housing for homeownership.
+Considering all these factors, there is a need for apartment developments with 1-bedroom units for seniors and the homeless/displaced population, rental housing with at least 3 bedrooms for families, and affordable housing for homeownership.

-The majority of housing units in Terrebonne are single-family owner occupied structures with at least 3 bedrooms.
-Of renter households, the majority lives in units with two or fewer bedrooms.
+The majority of housing units in Terrebonne are single-family owner-occupied structures with at least 3 bedrooms.
+Of renter households, the majority lives in units with two or three bedrooms.
 As the demographics of the parish and state start reflecting the aging of the baby boom generation, the housing market will need to adapt to provide new housing opportunities for those seeking to downsize from their family home to smaller units, some of which might be in senior communities where residents can participate in a variety of community activities, including meal service, exercise, shopping, and entertainment.
 The housing stock also needs additional supplies of larger rental and homeowner units, some of which may come from the baby boomers moving to smaller units.
+There is an additional need of various bedroom sizes for families that are doubled up, displaced, and/or homeless from weather events.

-MA-15 Housing Market Analysis: Cost of Housing - 91.210(a) Introduction
+MA-15 Housing Market Analysis: Cost of Housing - 91.210(a)

 Housing related costs are a major portion of any household's monthly budget.
-In 2000, the median home value in Terrebonne Parish was \$72,200.
-By 2009, the median value had increased by over 90% to over \$137,700.
-The most recent median home value reported in the 2017 Amercian Community Survey is \$151,000, which reflects only a 10% increase in eight years, but has had an astounding 82% increase in the last 14 years.
-In the last eight years the median contract rent has significantly increased by 86% from \$441.00 in 2009 to \$821 in 2017.
-In Terrebonne, according to the American Community Survey, 55% percent of renter households pay between \$500 and \$999 per month in rent.
-The survey reports that only 9% of the rental housing stock is affordable to households earning 30% of the area median income (very low income) and only 24% is affordable to households earning 50% of the area median income (low income).
-No homes are priced in a range that would be affordable for a household earning 30% of the area median income and only 14% are affordable for a household earning 50% of the area median income.
+In 2009, the median home value in Terrebonne Parish was \$137,700.
+By 2017, the median value had increased by over 10% to over \$151,000.
+The most recent median home value reported in the 2020 American Community Survey is \$155,600, which reflects only a 14% increase.
+In the last six years the median contract rent has significantly increased nearly 20% from \$821.00 in 2017 to \$1,010 in 2023.
+In Terrebonne, according to the American Community Survey, 59% percent of renter households pay between \$500 and \$999 per month in rent.
+The survey reports that 9% of the rental housing stock is affordable to households earning 30% of the area median income (very low income) and 21% is affordable to households earning 50% of the area median income (low income).
+With the median home value price at \$155,600 and interest rates at more than double since the beginning of the last 5-year Consolidated Plan (7.06%), no homes are priced in a range that would be affordable for households earning up to 50% of the area median income.